 Moving Forward with Peace

 A word of advice, I created a nice head start on making his house, a home.
 The deck may need cleaning, but I know you’re great at that.
 Ditch the weekend job and move out there.
-I drove it for months!
-It’s actually a nice drive so no excuses there.
-Life could be so simple for you, and you’d be together every day.
+I drove in for months!
+It’s actually a nice drive.
+Life could be so simple for you and you’d be together every day.
 No need to watch me.
 Makes a sensible next step right?

 So, Keep watching from Waterloo or even under a Florida proxy.